Menrva

 Menrva's name is indigenous to Italy and might even be of Etruscan origin, stemming from an Italic moon goddess, *Meneswā 'She who measures'.
 It is thought that the Etruscans adopted the inherited Old Latin name, *Menerwā, thereby calling her Menrva.
 However, this has been disputed.
 Carl Becker suggests that her name appears to contain the PIE root *men-, which he notes was linked in Greek primarily to memory words (cf. Greek "mnestis"/μνῆστις 'memory, remembrance, recollection'), but which more generally referred to 'mind' in most Indo-European languages.

 Menrva often was depicted in the Judgement of Paris, called Elcsntre (Alexander, his alternative name in Greek) in Etruscan, one of the most popular Greek myths in Etruria.

-Menrva was part of a triple deity with Uni and Tinia, later reflected in the Roman Capitoline Triad of Juno, Jupiter, and Minerva.
+Menrva was part of a triple deity with Uni and Tinia, later reflected in the Roman Capitoline Triad of Jupiter, Juno, and Minerva.